Oktyabrsky Island: History

 A wooden bridge from Löbenicht was built in 1404, and the island was used to store wood.
 In the mid-15th century, the Germans built an earthen dam and began to dig canals to drain the land, converting it from unused marshes to pastureland.
 Outside the developed western end of the island, building houses was prohibited as the soil was unstable.
-In the early 17th century, the government built a second belt of fortifications around Konigsberg, which included the Wiesen-Front trench and bastion crossing Lomse from north to south.
+In the early 17th century, the government built a second belt of fortifications around Königsberg, which included the Wiesen-Front trench and bastion crossing Lomse from north to south.
 Three bridges of the famous Seven Bridges of Königsberg mathematical problem connected to Lomse.